 - It’s expensive.

-Also, one important thing to consider is that you’ll be competing with many legacy publishers who are also on the site pushing their galleys.
-So if there is a new Hunger Games book, guess whose galley is getting passed up?
+This site is not for those wanting specific media coverage or an exact number reviews.
+It’s also not an ideal way to market a book if you have a small budget.
+Another important thing to consider is that you’ll be competing with many legacy publishers who are also on the site pushing their galleys.
+So if there’s a new Hunger Games book, guess whose galley is getting passed up?

 Alternatives to NetGalley

 I understand that NetGalley is a way that indie authors secure editorial reviews but there are easier and cheaper ways to do that.
 Below I’ll list some sites that will do an editorial review for free: